 Kilmore is the oldest inland town in Victoria and was a convenient stop over for many during the Victorian gold rush of the 1850s.

 Data is most welcome to be submitted for inclusion here - Births and marriages up to 1920 and deaths till present day.
 If you have a Kilmore connection please let us know by emailing your data to us.
 It would be appreciated if you sent the required information as displayed in the following pages.
 If some details (eg parents' names) are unknown, please indicate this.

 |For tracking footsteps in other Australian towns please visit Tracking our family footsteps through time in Australia|

 Please visit The Kilmore Historical Society .
 They can be contacted at the following address:

 Kilmore Historical Society, P. O. Box 206, Kilmore, Victoria 3764

-The Society charges a basic research fee of $30.
-The Research centre operates out of the former Kilmore Court House, 4 Powlett Street Kilmore and is open on Tuesdays 10 am to 3 pm and the 1st Saturday of every month (except January) from 10 am to 1pm, or by appointment
+The Society charges a basic research fee of $40.
+The Research centre operates out of the former Kilmore Court House, 4 Powlett Street Kilmore and is open on Tuesdays 10 am to 3 pm (except January).